tenpy/tenpy/doc/changelog/latest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Replace the :class:`~tenpy.algorithms.tdvp.TDVPEngine` with a new version.
   The previous one is for now still available as :class:`~tenpy.algorithms.tdvp.OldTDVPEngine`.
+- Measurement functions now have to take another argument `model` as well, which matches the indexing/sites of `psi`.
+  This helps to avoid special cases for grouped sites and `OrthogonalExciations`.
 - Add more fine grained sweep convergence checks for the :class:`~tenpy.algorithms.mps_common.VariationalCompression` (used when applying an MPO to an MPS!).
   In this context, we renamed the parameter `N_sweeps` to :cfg:option:`VariationalCompression.max_sweeps`.
   Further, we added the parameter :cfg:option:`VariationalCompression.min_sweeps` and :cfg:option:`VariationalCompression.tol_theta_diff`